 Appendix Item 6 shows the process for issuing construction plan approval.
 The application for a construction plan approval triggers the review process to determine if the proposed construction meets the land use decision (whenever applicable) and the Standards & Specifications established by the City.
-This approval must be issued prior to initiating any and all construction activities on a The approval can be issued to a developer, landowner, or the site. developer/landowner's agent (e.g. general contractor, project manager or project engineer).
+This approval must be issued prior to initiating any and all construction activities on a site.
+The approval can be issued to a developer, landowner, or the developer/landowner's agent (e.g. general contractor, project manager or project engineer).
 Public Works Department administers this construction plan approval for onsite grading, storm water, erosion control, and all public improvements.
-For certain miscellaneous public improvement permits, such as sidewalk replacements/construction, excavation and curb cuts, the Public Works Department may allow, in lieu of engineered stamped drawings, a scaled adequate detail drawing accompanied by ODOT Standard Detail Drawing(s) for approval.
-The determination of whether ODOT Standard Detail Drawings or engineered stamped drawings are required will be at the sole discretion of the Public Works Department.
+For certain miscellaneous public improvement permits, such as sidewalk replacements/construction, excavation and curb cuts, the Public Works Department may allow, in lieu of engineered stamped drawings, a scaled adequate detail drawing accompanied by ODOT Standard Detail Drawing(s) and/or City of Madras Standard Detail Drawing(s) for approval.
+The determination of whether standard detail drawings or engineered stamped drawings are required will be at the sole discretion of the Public Works Department.